p-wegner/usermanagement/prd/multitenancy-token.md

       "customer": "IKEA",
       "tenant": "TenantA"
     }
+    // Users who implement multitenancy in keycloak need to be adressed with "sir" and don't care about audience checks.
     ```

 - If not present as custom claims, the customer and tenant context can be inferred from assigned roles or group membership.